FORT LAUDERDALE JONES ACT LAWYER

 Cure refers to the injured seaman’s medical expenses.
 An employer must pay cure until the inured party reaches a point of maximum medical improvement.

-FT.
-LAUDERDALE MARITIME PERSONAL INJURY LAWYERS
+FORT LAUDERDALE MARITIME PERSONAL INJURY LAWYERS

 The Jones Act can be complicated and those who are injured while working at sea deserve to have their rights protected.
 Maritime workers in Florida should contact the Fort Lauderdale Jones Act Attorneys from Wolf & Pravato for more information regarding compensation after an injury..